SurchiceanDaniela/Javascript_Basics/README.md

 ## Introduction
 The project consists of the creation of a counter that allows the user to increase and decrease its value, which will initially be 0, by 1 using the two +/- buttons.
-In addition to the basic functions, I have created a reset button, which allows the counter value to be reset to zero, and the converter function which converts the number of steps into metres.
+In addition to the basic functions, I have created a reset button, which allows the counter value to be reset to zero, and the converter function which converts the number of steps into metres and kilometers.

 ## Structure
 The structure of the project: